Why We Do It

 The most memorable moment for me was when we went to trips, such as, Wyoming, Utah, Colorado and more.
 Those moments were an opportunity for me to share the stage with others about who I am as a person.
 Our conversations led to what I felt was the best part of our mentoring relationship; a bond of friendship, which I miss dearly.
-Because of Lake Avenue Community Foundation, I have gained many friends and have become very successful.
+Because Stars, I have gained many friends and have become very successful.
 I am now graduating from Cal State University Northridge with a B.A in communication with a minor in family studies.
 I also graduated from Pasadena City College, thanks to the people of this program.
 My mentor pushed me so hard, and now because of her I’m on two honor rolls and make college look easy.
 The best part of this program is having my mentor Kristin as my best friend and I’m truly blessed to still have her in life after high school.”

 “I’m not sure how many times I can erase an opening sentence.
 To my count, I am now at 19.
 19 well thought phrases and punchlines to tickle your optical fancy.
 Some of them were awesome, mind you… awesome!
 But, in the end I realized that the best way to start this would have to be full throttle.
 So, here is my aggressive love driven thanks…

 THANK YOU!!! (notice the 3 exclamation marks?
 That’s how you know I am serious.)
 For what?
-How about for creating a safe place with LACF (now Stars) for my younger bro and myself, as well as every other at risk youth in the North West Pasadena area – 600 block – to not only fellowship and learn about the Great G.O.D., but also provide us with tutors and mentors to assist us with school work and social issues.
+How about for creating a safe place with Stars for my younger bro and myself, as well as every other at risk youth in the North West Pasadena area – 600 block – to not only fellowship and learn about the Great G.O.D., but also provide us with tutors and mentors to assist us with school work and social issues.

 Who could forget the day I woke up after high school and was told by the Big Homie Curt Gibson, A.K.A.
 Wild Man Gibbs, A.K.A.
 Pappa Thor, A.K.A… um.
 OH!
 I was told that the church had forwarded my name to a Christian organization called Ascending Lights, and that because of the potential they had seen in me throughout the years, I would have an opportunity to go to junior college for free while be allowed to grow as a Christian leader via this program and the backing of Lake Avenue Church.

-I have to thank LACF for how it physically housed me and some of my closest friends for years!
+I have to thank Stars for how it physically housed me and some of my closest friends for years!
 Both helping us grow in maturity while teaching us the how to take care of… (here comes the B word, for those faint of heart) bills.

 So much pressure was taken off of my shoulders and allowed me to focus on school, which eventually lead me to Art Center College of Design.
 There I thrived!
 And though I had to distance myself to stay focused in the maddening, elongated machine that was ACCD, I was given guidance, assurance, confidence and most of all, friendships to lean upon in the toughest of times.